emirkavukcu/SimonSays/README.md

 # Simon Says Game
  Interactive web application that executes a color based Simon Says game having 4 colors.
 The leveling and playing system is implemented with pure javascript.
+ Try the game at: https://emirkavukcu.github.io/SimonSays/